thomhurst/BDTest/README.md

 # Reports
 ## Installation
-Install via Nuget > ...
+Install via Nuget > `Install-Package BDTest.ReportGenerator`
 ## Usage
 You don't have to do anything.